sergonie/framework/README.md

 php examples/build_in_server_example.php
  ```

-Igni's http server is as fast as express.js application with almost 0 configuration.
+Sergonie's http server is as fast as express.js application with almost 0 configuration.

 ### Detailed documentation